Article co-written with Pam Fisher, former OMAFRA Berry Crop Specialist, and Anne Verhallen, OMAFRA Soil Management Specialist

 Perhaps the best way to know how far water will infiltrate the soil is to use a soil probe (aka soil sample tube).
-They can be purchased from local dealers for around $100.00, or they could be borrowed from whomever provides soil sampling services in the area.
+They can be purchased from local dealers for less than $100.00 CAD, or they could be borrowed from whomever provides soil sampling services in the area.
 For the best results, perform this test in multiple locations in the field.

 Here are three methods for applying a drench to matted-row strawberries.